rocioacost/acklenavenue.github.io/_posts/2018-2-21-9-ways-to-unstump-a-software-developer.md

 At Acklen Avenue, the first thing a Scrum Master will ask when a developer when it seems like they might be stumped on an issue is, “Have you been pairing?
 Can I help you find a pairing partner?”

-## Use Your Circle of Developers
+## Use Your Circle of Software Developers

-Some developers work alone and seem to like it.
-Still, countless other developers know how truly blessed they are to work alongside a larger team of skilled software craftsmen.
+Some software developers work alone and seem to like it.
+Still, countless others know how truly blessed they are to work alongside a larger team of skilled software craftsmen.
 If you are stumped on a sticky issue, and you are surrounded by other talented developers, why not tap into their problem-solving energy.
 Think back to pairing… if two heads are better than one, how much better are twenty or fifty?
 The first time you try this, you’ll be absolutely amazed at the insight you encounter as your fellow developers pose questions and poke around at your issue.
 You may have the problem solved in a matter of minutes and you’ll be free to LOL at yourself for bruising your forehead on the wall for the last hour.

 At Acklen Avenue, developers who have been stumped for an hour or more should head on over to the water cooler (or a channel on Slack) to start socializing the problem to see what questions and insights come up.